 Notably, birth dynamics differentiated by birth order may be influenced by highly unusual factors; for example, by so-called "birth tourism" - a phenomenon in which women from one Russian region give birth to children of a particular birth order in other regions where payments for children of this birth order are higher than in the home region.
 For example, this circumstance can be observed in two neighboring regions of Nenets Autonomous Okrug (first "negative" cluster) and Yamalo-Nenets Autonomous Okrug (second "positive" cluster), which differ in third birth trends.
-In the Yamalo-Nenets Autonomous Okrug, the regional payment for the birth of a third child is 500 thousand rubles, while in the Nenets Autonomous Okrug prefer to give birth to a third child in the Yamalo-Nenets Autonomous Okrug to increase the household budget by an additional 120 thousand rubles.
+In the Yamalo-Nenets Autonomous Okrug, the regional payment for the birth of a third child is 500 thousand rubles, while in the Nenets Autonomous Okrug, it is 380 thousand rubles.
+Perhaps families living in the Nenets Autonomous Okrug prefer to give birth to a third child in the Yamalo-Nenets Autonomous Okrug to increase the household budget by an additional 120 thousand rubles.